C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 number of rows and columns of the NetCDF raw data file, the number of months, which is equal to 12, as a full yearly cycle is described, and the number of types of aerosols contained in the raw data file.
-This number is 5 for iaot_type=1,2 or 3 , as the raw data file contains the aerosol optical thickness information of black carbon, dust, organic matter, sulfate and sea salt. iaot_type=4 is used for a new formulation of the radiation-aerosol interaction available only in version of COSMO later than 5.04.
-This provides data of the aerosol optical thickness, the single scattering albedo and the asymmetry factor for the 8 spectral bands defined in the RG92 radiation scheme.
-The 3 first data-sets which provide raw data for different aerosol types refer to Tegen[^1], AeroCom[^2] and MACC-II[^3] whereas the fourth data-set is derived from MACv2[^4].
+This number is 5 for iaot_type=1 or 2 , as the raw data file contains the aerosol optical thickness information of black carbon, dust, organic matter, sulfate and sea salt.
+The 3 first data-sets which provide raw data for different aerosol types refer to Tegen[^1] and AeroCom[^2].

 In a next step, the complete raw data is read into memory; this is possible since the aerosol optical depth raw data is of rather coarse